mgrzanka/MyShopWebsite/README.md

 # MyShopWebsite

 MyShopWebsite is a simple web application imitating an online store.
-The project is still under development and aims to provide basic e-commerce functionalities.
+The project still requires some development (core functionalities implemented though) and aims to provide basic e-commerce functionalities.
 The application currently supports:
 - User registration and login.
 - Adding items for sale.
 - Adding items to cart.